Truro Cathedral: Choir

 Truro Cathedral has had an unbroken choral tradition dating from 1876.
 The present-day choir has twelve adult singers who are either lay vicars or choral scholars, accompanied by either eighteen boy choristers or eighteen girl choristers.
 After the closure of Truro Cathedral School in 1982, the cathedral no longer has a dedicated cathedral school.
 Instead, the choristers are awarded bursaries to attend Truro School.

 Girl choristers were first admitted to the cathedral choir in 2015.
 On International Women's Day in 2017 they appeared for the first time in a broadcast of the BBC Radio 3 programme Choral Evensong.
 The service included the first performance of two new works, namely a set of canticles by Dobrinka Tabakova and a set of responses by Sasha Johnson-Manning.
 The cathedral's girl choristers were also among those selected to sing at the coronation of Charles III and Camilla in 2023.

 The choir appeared on the 2019 season of Britain's Got Talent.

+Café

+A café or restaurant was present in Truro Cathedral from at least 2004 to late 2023.

+Truro Cathedral Restaurant

+Truro Cathedral Restaurant, located in the Chapter House at the rear of the cathedral, served Breakfast and Lunch as well as freshly baked cakes and snacks.
+Once a month, a traditional Sunday lunch was served in carvery style.
+From November to December, Christmas dinners were also available.
+From February to July, the restaurant offered Wednesday Specials on breakfast and carvery lunches.

+By late 2022 its menu had been reduced with hot meals being subject to availability on the day.

+Common Grounds Café

+It was announced in early 2023 that restructuring would be undertaken with Common Grounds Café superseding Truro Cathedral Restaurant.
+It would start as a temporary pop-up in the North Transept area on the cathedral floor before moving to where the old shop used to be.

+It would have a reduced menu focusing on "sweet treats" and sandwiches.
+Hot drinks served included Coffee from Olfactory Coffee Roasters, a Cornish speciality coffee company based in Penryn, and Tugboat Tea, a local Truro tea and coffee shop.

+Closure

+On 7 December 2023, a newsletter was published explaining that Truro Cathedral Limited, which operated the café and shop, was to enter a dormant state at the end of the year owing to financial challenges.
+Subsequently, Common Grounds Café's last day of operation was 23 December 2023.